aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/aspose-words-document-object-model/logical-levels-of-nodes-in-a-document/_index.md

 ﻿---
-title: Logical Levels of Nodes in a Document – Aspose.Words for Python via .NET
+title: Logical Levels of Nodes in a Document in Python
 articleTitle: Logical Levels of Nodes in a Document
 linktitle: Logical Levels of Nodes in a Document
 type: docs